diversworld/contao-calendar-editor-bundle/README.md

 ## Features

-New settings in the Contao Calender: Enable Frontend editing
+New settings in the Contao Calendar: Enable Frontend editing
 * option: "Only future events", which disables editing of elapsed events
 * option: Login required (highly recommended on productive sites)
 * Define member groups for editing: "Members" and "Admins", which can edit all events (unless they are locked in the Backend, see below)